Folk Orthodoxy: Paraskeva Friday

+Saint Nedelya, personification of Sunday

-In Slavic folk representations, a character, a personification of the day of week – Sunday.
-It is associated with the saint Anastasia (in the Bulgarians, also with the saint Kiriakiya).
-Prohibitions against various kinds of work are associated with the veneration of the Week (cf. the origin of the Slavic week from not to do).
+In Slavic folk representations, Saint Nedelya is a personification of the day of week, Sunday.
+She is associated with saint Anastasia (in Bulgaria, also with the saint Kiriakiya).
+Prohibitions against various kinds of work are associated with the veneration of Saint Nedelya (cf. the origin of the Slavic week from not to do).

-The Belarusians of Grodno province told us that the day of rest, nyadzel, was given to the people after a man once hid the holy Week from the dogs that pursued it; before that there were only weekdays.
-The Ukrainians of Volhynia said that God gave the Week a whole day, but told her herself to see to it that people did not work on that day.
-According to Croatian beliefs, Holy Week has no hands, so it is especially sinful to work on this day.
+The Belarusians of Grodno province believed that the day of rest, nyadzel, was given to the people after a man once hid the holy Week from the dogs that pursued it; before that there were only weekdays.
+The Ukrainians of Volhynia said that God gave Saint Nedelya a whole day, but told her herself to see to it that people did not work on that day.
+According to Croatian beliefs, Saint Nedelya has no hands, so it is especially sinful to work on this day.

-St. Week comes to those who violate the prohibition of work on Sunday (spinning, weaving, treading flax, digging the ground, going to the forest, working in the fields, etc.).
-The Week appears as a woman (girl) in white, gold or silver clothing (bel.), with a wounded body and complains that she is poked with spindles, spun her hair (while pointing to her torn scythe – Ukr.), chopped, cut, etc. In the Ukrainian legend, a man meets a young woman on the road, who confesses that she is Nedelya, which people "spelt, boiled, fried, scalded, sliced, eaten" (Chigirinskiy uyezd).
-In the West-Belarusian legend, the Week appears paired with the dressy and beautiful '[Jew's Nedzelka]' (that is, the Sabbath, revered by Jews) and complains that the Jews revere their "week" and that "you do everything in the week, then my body was purely paabrava".
+Saint Nedelya comes to those who violate the prohibition of work on Sunday (spinning, weaving, treading flax, digging the ground, going to the forest, working in the fields, etc.).
+Saint Nedelya appears as a woman or girl in white, gold, or silver clothing in Belarusian tradition, with a wounded body.
+She complains that she is poked with spindles, her hair is spun (while pointing to her torn scythe, according to Ukrainies), chopped, cut, etc. In the Ukrainian legend, a man meets a young woman on the road, who confesses that she is Nedelya, who people "spelt, boiled, fried, scalded, sliced, eaten" (Chigirinskiy uyezd).
+In the West-Belarusian legend, Saint Nedelya appears paired with the dressy and beautiful '[Jew's Nedzelka]' (that is, the Sabbath, revered by Jews) and complains that the Jews revere their "week" and that "you do everything in the week, then my body was purely paabrava."

-The veneration of the Week is closely related to the veneration of the other personified days of the week, Wednesday and Friday, which in popular beliefs are related by kinship ties.
-The Serbs believe that Paraskeva Friday is the mother or sister of St. Week (cf. the successive days of St. Paraskeva Friday – 28.X/10.XI and St. Anastasia – 29.X/11.XI).
-According to the Hutsul people "Week is the Mother of God" (the Mother of God asked for protection on all the days of the week, agreed week, i.e., Sunday; cf. the pan-Slavonic notions of the Virgin Mary, Saint Paraskeva Friday, Saint Anastasia as patronesses of women and women's work, and similar prohibitions associated with the Virgin feasts, Friday and Sunday).
+The veneration of Saint Nedelya is closely related to the veneration of the other personified days of the week, Wednesday and Friday, which, in popular beliefs, are related by kinship ties.
+The Serbs believe that Paraskeva Friday is the mother or sister of Saint Nedelya (cf. the successive days of St. Paraskeva Friday – 28.X/10.XI and St. Anastasia – 29.X/11.XI).
+According to the Hutsul people, "Week is the Mother of God" (the Mother of God asked for protection on all the days of the week, agreed week, i.e., Sunday; cf. the pan-Slavonic notions of the Virgin Mary, Saint Paraskeva Friday, Saint Anastasia as patronesses of women and women's work, and similar prohibitions associated with the Virgin feasts, Friday and Sunday).